Singular basins in multiscale systems: tunneling between stable states

 where $i=1,\dots,N$ and $X = \frac{1}{N} \sum_{j=1}^N \sin\left(\varphi_j+\alpha\right)$.
 In this system, the frequencies of the individual rotators are adapted globally by the slow variable $\mu$, and $\mu$ is driven by the mean-field $X$.
 In contrast to the extensively studied system of coupled rotators without adaptation \cite{Park1996,Lindner2004,Dolmatova2017,Klinshov2021,Ronge2021,burylkoTimereversibleDynamicsSystem2023,Hellmann2018,Schafer2018}, the adaptive system (\ref{eq:N_osc}--\ref{eq:mudot}) evolves on two distinct timescales with ratio $\varepsilon$.
 Adaptive systems of a similar nature have been shown to exhibit distinct dynamical properties such as canard cascading \cite{DHuys2021,balzer_canard_2024}, emergent excitability \cite{Ciszak2020a}, and others \cite{Song2020,ciszak_collective_2021,venegas2023stable}.
 Here, we add singular basins to this list of distinct properties.

-Figure \ref{fig:network-2} shows singular basin and its scaling in system of $N=2$ rotators.
-The system features the coexistence of two attractors: one stable equilibrium and one periodic or quasi-periodic rotation.
+Figure \ref{fig:network-2} shows a singular basin and its scaling in a system of $N=2$ rotators.
+The system features coexistence of two attractors: one stable equilibrium and one periodic or quasi-periodic rotation.
 A bistable potential calculated by averaging system \eqref{eq:N_osc} with $N=2$ oscillators is shown in Figure~\ref{fig:network-2}(a).
 Two-dimensional cross-sections of the corresponding singular basin for fixed values of $\varphi_1$ and $\mu$ values are illustrated in Figs.~\ref{fig:network-2}(b) and (d), respectively.

+The following observations shed light on the topological structure of the SF in the three-dimensional model (\ref{eq:N_osc}--\ref{eq:mudot}) with $N=2$: (i) The boundary of the SF is formed by the stable invariant manifold of the saddle point $e_2$.
+Evidence for this can be seen in Fig.~\ref{fig:network-2}(b), where the boundary of the basins crosses $e_2$ (see also Fig.~S5 in \cite{supplem}). (ii) The SF is organized around a non-trivial unstable critical set, which determines the star-shaped cross-section of the SF shown in Fig.~\ref{fig:network-2}(d), see section V of the supplemental material \cite{supplem} for more details.

 Figure~\ref{fig:network-2}(c) shows how the SF volume shrinks with $\varepsilon$ for different values of the detuning parameter $\Delta_\omega=\omega_1-\omega_2$.
 We observe that $V(\varepsilon)$ follows the scaling \eqref{eq:scaling} for some values of $\Delta_\omega$ (e.g. $\Delta_\omega=0.6$), while for other values of $\Delta_\omega$, it exhibits resonance-like deviations from \eqref{eq:scaling} (e.g. $\Delta_\omega=1$ or $\Delta_\omega=2.2$).
 Hence, we conclude that higher-dimensional systems can have SFs that deviate from the simple scaling \eqref{eq:scaling} and leave this as a question for future research.

 A visualization of SFs in high-dimensional systems via two-dimensional cross sections is very difficult.
 Instead, the estimated volume of the SF for the case of $10$ coupled rotators (eleven-dimensional phase space) is plotted in Figure~\ref{fig:network-10}(a).
-Similar to the lower-dimensional examples, the volume shrinks with $\varepsilon$, indicating the presence of a SF.
-Additionally, Fig.~\ref{fig:network-10}(b) shows two trajectories: (red) one starting from the SF and converging to periodic rotations, and (blue) one starting and staying very close by, but eventually converging to the stable equilibrium $e_1$, which is another indication of a SF.
+Similar to the lower-dimensional examples, the volume shrinks with $\varepsilon$, indicating the presence of an SF.
+Additionally, Fig.~\ref{fig:network-10}(b) shows two trajectories: (red) one starting from the SF and converging to periodic rotations, and (blue) one starting and staying very close by, but eventually converging to the stable equilibrium $e_1$, which is another indication of an SF.